Philip Jackson (sculptor)

+Life

 Jackson was born in Scotland during the Second World War and now works at the Edward Lawrence Studio in Midhurst, West Sussex and lives nearby.
 He went to the Farnham School of Art (now the University for the Creative Arts).
 After leaving school, he was a press photographer for a year and then joined a design company as a sculptor.
 Half of his time is spent on commissions and the other half on his gallery sculpture.
 He is well known for his major outdoor pieces, such as the Young Mozart in Chelsea and the Jersey Liberation sculpture.
 His sources of inspiration have been Jacob Epstein, Auguste Rodin, Henry Moore, Oscar Nemon and Kenneth Armitage.
 But the most powerful influences in his life are his wife Jean and son Jamie who work with him.

 Jackson describes his art in the following words:

 My sculptures are essentially an impressionistic rendering of the figure.
 Where you see the figure seemingly grow out of the ground, the texture resembles tree bark, rock, or lava flow.
 As the eye moves up the sculpture, the finish becomes gentler & more delicately worked, culminating in the hands and the mask, both of which are precisely observed & modelled.

+Jackson lives in Cocking, West Sussex, where his garden and sculptures are occasionally open to the public.